FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/managing_smartphone_ds/Managing-a-Smartphone-Driver-Station.rst

 ~~~~~~~~~~~~~~

 The `REV Driver Hub <https://docs.revrobotics.com/duo-control/control-system-overview/driver-hub-specifications>`__
-is preloaded with the FTC Driver Station (DS) app.
+is preloaded with the Driver Station (DS) app.
 The procedures
 described below for a DS phone, also apply to a REV Driver Hub.

 Changing the Name